erik78se/openssl-selfsigned-certgen/README.md

     ├── server.crt
     ├── server.csr
     └── server.key

+## Check the cert

+You can inspect the cert you created like this:

+    openssl x509 -text -noout -in certs/server.crt

 ## Use with juju haproxy charm
 If you like to try it out, use this charm https://charmhub.io/microsample